 Don't forget, we were all new to the group at some stage and so we know it can feel a bit bewildering!

-The annual fee for an adult individual member for 2014-15 is £37 for adults, or
+The annual fee for an AWMA adult individual member for (as at 2014-15, check for

 The small additional annual subscription to join the Adel Players drama group is £10.
 As we are a section of the AWMA, we get our rehearsal and performance facilities free of hire charges, in lieu of which we donate the profits from our productions to the Association.

 This makes our position as a drama group much more secure than that of independent drama groups faced with constantly rising hire charges.

 For more information on Adel Sports and Social Club, please visit their website at www.adelclub.co.uk.

 If you have any further questions about Adel Players, drop us a line via Contact Us.